 The truth is, however, most Rolex Sea-Dweller and Rolex Deepsea watches will never be pushed to the limits of their capability.
 As with all tool watches appropriated for fashion and status, these two iconic Rolexes are symbols of adventure and risk.
 Wearing them to the office may look a tad ridiculous (especially the Deepsea given its large proportions), but it will no doubt elicit the respect of those in the know.

 So which models are the most collectible and why?
-The first generation 1665 Sea-Dweller, known as the ‘double red’ due to its dial printing, is not only a beautiful piece, boasting an incredibly wearable diameter (40mm) and historically significance, it’s full of cute quirks that appeal to collectors.
+The first generation 1665 Sea-Dweller, known as the ‘double red’ due to its dial printing, is not only a beautiful piece, boasting an incredibly wearable diameter (40mm) and historically significant, it’s full of cute quirks that appeal to collectors.
 My favorite of which is the thick, domed Plexiglass that distinguished the Sea-Dweller from the Submariner of the time, because it dropped the Cyclops date magnifier (in those days the Cyclops window was glued onto the crystal with UV glue, which was not able to withstand the depths to which the Rolex Sea-Dweller was designed to go.
 A perfect example of 1665 could go for seven figures at auction and is the most highly sought after of all Sea-Dwellers.

 If the archetypal features of vintage Rolexes, such as Plexiglases, bi-directional bezels, and painted numerals, aren’t your thing, the transitional 16660 (‘triple six’) might be the best example of an old ‘modern’ Sea-Dweller.
 Although there were many incremental advancements, it’s possible to find a mixture of old and newt features under this reference as this was the era the bezel became unidirectional, the sapphire crystal was first deployed, and the dial shifted from a matte, painted variant, to a glossy version sporting applied markers edged in white gold.